 - Poor hygiene.
 A dirty face, grubby fingernails, strong body odor, matted hair, and chronic infestations of lice are all possible tip-offs.

 - Distended stomach.
-A characteristic of malnutrition and constant hunger, this is a sign of extreme neglect.
+A characteristic of malnutrition and constant hunger, this is a sign of extreme neglect (or family poverty that a clinic or social welfare organization needs to address).

 - Fatigue.
 Falling asleep in class and other symptoms of a tired and listless child can be signs of malnutrition or extreme stress.